hoyaaaa/vaultwarden-free-selfhosted/README.md

 - **Vaultwarden**: A self-hosted implementation of Bitwarden, supporting features like 2FA (Two-Factor Authentication) for free.
 - **Fly.io**: A service that allows you to deploy Docker containers for free.
-- **Google Cloud Storage**: Used for more stable file storage and backups, which can also be utilized within the free tier.
+- **Google Cloud Storage** (Optional): Used for more stable file storage and backups, which can also be utilized within the free tier. _In case Fly.io’s free tier comes to an end, I recommend using this to back up your data.
+If you don’t use this feature, Fly.io’s own disk will be used, which is also available under the free tier._

 ## Steps to Set Up

+⚠️ Note: If you want to skip the Google Cloud setup, please proceed to [3](#3-edit-flytoml-file).

 ### 1. Generate a Google Cloud Keyfile